Funding Local Causes

 • has up to date Public Liability insurance

-We would also encourage groups to speak to others in their area to agree who is best placed to become a ‘warm space’.
+We would also encourage groups to speak to others in their area to agree who is best placed to become a ‘community space’.

-Anything that will help you to provide a welcoming warm space to those who need it, including the following:
+Anything that will help you to provide a welcoming community space to those who need it, including the following:

 • extra energy costs